-If the value of texture parameter GENERATE_MIPMAP is TRUE, specifying or changing texture arrays may have side effects, which are discussed in the Automatic Mipmap Generation discussion of section 3.8.8.
+If the value of texture parameter GENERATE_MIPMAP is TRUE, specifying or changing texel arrays may have side effects, which are discussed in the Automatic Mipmap Generation discussion of section 3.9.7.

-3.8.5 Depth Component Textures
+3.9.5 Depth Component Textures

-Depth textures can be treated as LUMINANCE, INTENSITY or ALPHA textures during texture filtering and application (see section 3.8.14).
-The initial state for depth textures treats them as LUMINANCE textures.
+Depth textures and the depth components of depth/stencil textures can be treated as RED, LUMINANCE, INTENSITY or ALPHA textures during texture filtering and application (see section 3.9.14).
+The initial state for depth and depth/stencil textures treats them as LUMINANCE textures except in a forward-compatible context, where the initial state instead treats them as RED textures.

-3.8.6 Cube Map Texture Selection
+3.9.6 Cube Map Texture Selection

 When cube map texturing is enabled, the $\begin{pmatrix} s & t & r \end{pmatrix}$ texture coordinates are treated as a direction vector $\begin{pmatrix} r_x & r_y & r_z \end{pmatrix}$ emanating from the center of a cube (the qcoordinate can be ignored, since it merely scales the vector without affecting the direction.)
 At texture application time, the interpolated per-fragment direction vector selects one of the cube map face's two-dimensional images based on the largest magnitude coordinate direction (the major axis direction).
 If two or more coordinates have the identical magnitude, the implementation may define the rule to disambiguate this situation.
 The rule must be deterministic and depend only on $\begin{pmatrix} r_x & r_y & r_z \end{pmatrix}$.
-The target column in table 3.19 explains how the major axis direction maps to the two-dimensional image of a particular cube map target.
-Using the s_c , t_c , and m_a determined by the major axis direction as specified in table 3.19, an updated $\begin{pmatrix} s & t \end{pmatrix}$ is calculated as follows:
+The target column in table 3.21 explains how the major axis direction maps to the two-dimensional image of a particular cube map target.

+Using the s_c , t_c , and m_a determined by the major axis direction as specified in table 3.21, an updated $(s \ t)$ is calculated as follows:

-This new $\begin{pmatrix} s & t \end{pmatrix}$ is used to find a texture value in the determined face's twodimensional texture image using the rules given in sections 3.8.7 through 3.8.9.
+This new $\begin{pmatrix} s & t \end{pmatrix}$ is used to find a texture value in the determined face's twodimensional texture image using the rules given in sections 3.9.7 through 3.9.8.